 Accredited Practising Dietitian Program

 The Accredited Practising Dietitian (APD) program is the credentialing program for dietitians managed by DAA.
 The APD program is governed by the Dietetic Credentialing Council (DCC), an independent council of the DAA Board.
-Guidance and requirements for dietitians who commit to the APD program, are found in the APD program handbook.
+Guidance and requirements for dietitians who commit to the APD program, are found in the APD program handbook (accessible to DAA members who are logged in).
 This includes information about CPD, examples of learning goals and outcomes, provisional APD status, consequences of not meeting the requirements of the program and deferment.